fabrikschleichach/BEXIS2_Documents/Manuals/Create a Data Structure/Manual.md

 ![Create Data Structure](https://github.com/fabrikschleichach/BEXIS2_Documents/blob/master/Manuals/Create%20a%20Data%20Structure/Images/Create_Data_Structure.PNG)

 Then select the Tabular option.
-Enter a name and a description and click on the Save button.
+Enter a name and a description and click on the _Save_ button.

 ![Create Data Structure 2](https://github.com/fabrikschleichach/BEXIS2_Documents/blob/master/Manuals/Create%20a%20Data%20Structure/Images/Create_Data_Structure_2.PNG)

-BEXIS2 will now refer you to the tool with which you can build your data structure by adding variables.
+BEXIS2 will now refer you to the tool with which you can create your data structure by adding variables.

 ![Edit Data Structure new](https://github.com/fabrikschleichach/BEXIS2_Documents/blob/master/Manuals/Create%20a%20Data%20Structure/Images/Edit_Data_Structure_new.PNG)

 Choose - if possible - a variable template starting with an uppercase letter.
-These have been defined especially for BETA-FOR.
-If there`s no variable template that fits to your data yet, you can [create a new one](#33-create-a-variable-template).
+These have been especially defined for BETA-FOR.
+If there`s no variable template that fits to your data, call your metadata manager (betafor@uni-wuerzburg.de) or [create a new one](#33-create-a-variable-template) on your own.

 When you click the arrow button next to a variable template, the variable will be displayed on the right side.
 You can keep its name or make it more specific.

 ![Change Name](https://github.com/fabrikschleichach/BEXIS2_Documents/blob/master/Manuals/Create%20a%20Data%20Structure/Images/Change_Name.PNG)

-Always provide some date and time information (in ISO 8601 standard).

 You can change the order of the variables by dragging and dropping them.